 - Register your Harmony Day event.
 Registrations for 2020 Harmony Day celebrations open early in the calendar year.

 - Display the Welcome poster supplied with your copy of the 2020 Calendar for Cultural Diversity in your classrooms and around the school.

-- Explore different strategies to help build awareness of multiculturalism and combat racism in schools using the Racism No way site.
+- Explore different strategies to help build awareness of multiculturalism and combat racism in schools using Racism No Way.

 - Respond to poetry or write a spoken word poem that reflects Australia’s cultural diversity and submit to SBS Face up to Racism.

 - Enter a poster or song writing competition with Moving Forward Together.
 The theme for the 2020 competitions is ‘Picture a World in Harmony’.
 Entry is free and financial prizes are awarded at a ceremony at NSW Parliament House.